-- If there is no menu on the net or no clear gluten free markings call the restaurant and enquire about your options.
-They may not specifically cater to gluten free but should be happy to prepare something in advance.
+- If there is no menu on the net or no clear gluten-free markings call the restaurant and inquire about your options.
+They may not specifically cater to gluten-free but should be happy to prepare something in advance.
 If you are really concerned about their knowledge or ability to prepare something for you, suggest a change of venue to somewhere you would feel comfortable.

-Tip: When organising to go out for a meal suggest a restaurant you are comfortable with or a cuisine that is more conducive to having gluten free options.
+Tip: When organizing to go out for a meal suggest a restaurant you are comfortable with or cuisine that is more conducive to having gluten-free options.